Virginia Health Insurance: 2022 Coverage Guide

 Ever wonder how your state stacks up when it comes to quality healthcare?
-The Commonwealth Fund published a report in 2019 on State Health System Performance.
+The Commonwealth Fund published a report in 2020 on State Health System Performance.
 They took into consideration the access to quality care, health outcomes, and disparities in all 50 states.
-The scores for the Virginia Health System is listed below:
+The scores for the Virginia Health System are listed below:

-- Virginia: Avoidable Hospital Use & Cost: 22
+- Virginia: Avoidable Hospital Use and Cost: 19